wildfirejs/wf-count/README.md

-# wildfire-count
+# wf-count
-A script to get page comment count.
+A script to get page wildfire comment count.